Anoushka193/DevSoc_NN/README.md

 # DevSoc_NN
  This project implements a simple neural network from scratch using NumPy to classify handwritten digits from the MNIST dataset.
- The network is trained using the backpropagation algorithm and gradient descent to minimize the categorical cross-entropy loss.

  The structure of the network is as follows:
  1. input layer
  2. first hidden layer - ReLU activation function